rytsikau/ee.Yrewind/README.md

 Yrewind is a command line utility to save YouTube live stream in its original quality.
 The program has the following features:

 * Delayed start recording
-* Recording the live stream in real time
+* Recording in real time
-* Rewinding the live stream to specified point in the past
+* Rewinding to the specified time point in the past
-* Rewinding the live stream to the first available point in the past
+* Rewinding to the first available time point in the past
 * Waiting for the scheduled live stream to start and then automatically recording from the first second
 * Monitoring the specified channel for new live streams and then automatically recording from the first second